BennyLouie/jp-draws/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## This project has been released on heroku: https://jpdraws.herokuapp.com/

 ## Before Starting up this project

 Fork and clone from the following repository for the dependant backend